StaPH-B/docker-builds/virulencefinder/3.0.0/README.md

 # VirulenceFinder Docker Image

-A docker image  that contains VirulenceFinder, a tool for identifying virulence factors in E. coli isolates from reads or assemblies
+A docker image  that contains VirulenceFinder, a tool for identifying virulence factors in E. coli, Enterococcus, S. aureus, and Listeria isolates from reads or assemblies

 [Link to StaPH-B DockerHub repository](https://hub.docker.com/r/staphb/virulencefinder)